 8. Professional certificates, if you have any.

-10. Public Health: CHO or CHEW certificate
+• Public Health: CHO or CHEW certificate

-11. Nursing: Registered Nurse license
+• Nursing: Registered Nurse licence

-NOUN Requirements for Master's Degree 2025/2026
+NOUN Requirements for Master's Degree 2026/2027

 2. If you’re Nigerian, you have to show your NYSC discharge or exemption certificate.

-NOUN Requirements for PhD Degree 2025/2026
+NOUN Requirements for PhD Degree 2026/2027

 Thinking about a PhD at NOUN?
 Here’s what you need:

-1. If you want to study Law, you’ll need an LLM or MPhil with at least 60%, or a 4.00 CGPA on a 5.00 scale.
+1. If you want to study law, you’ll need an LLM or MPhil with at least 60% or a 4.00 CGPA on a 5.00 scale.

 2. If your CGPA is at least 3.50, you can go for a PhD or MPhil in a related field.

-3. You must have a Master’s degree with at least a 4.00 CGPA on a 5.00 scale, either from NOUN or any university approved by the Senate.
+3. You must have a master’s degree with at least a 4.00 CGPA on a 5.00 scale, either from NOUN or any university approved by the Senate.

 4. Be ready for an interview.
 Every PhD applicant has to pass an oral or written interview.